-(a) Independent Creative Efforts.
-A Work made in the course of Independent Creative Efforts is the property of the creating employee(s), who each have the right to determine the disposition of such Work and the revenue derived from it, in accordance with U.S.
+- (a) Independent Creative Efforts.
+A Work made in the course of Independent Creative Efforts is the property of the creating employee(s), who each have the right to determine the disposition of such Work and the revenue derived from it, in accordance with U.S. copyright law.

-copyright law.
 If requested, the employee shall provide documentation to substantiate his or her Independent Creative Efforts.
-As used in this Section, the term "Independent Creative Efforts" means that:

-- (1) the ideas came from the employee; - (2) the Work was made without the use of University Support; and - (3) the University is not responsible for any opinions expressed in the Work. - (b) University-Supported Efforts.
-A Work not made in the course of Independent Creative Efforts is the property of the University and is hereby assigned to the University by the employee(s), and the creating employee(s) shall share in any proceeds therefrom. - (1) Notwithstanding the above, - (a) the University shall not assert ownership rights to Works for which the intended purpose is to disseminate the results of academic research, scholarly study, and/or creative efforts. - (b) the University shall not assert ownership rights to Works developed without appreciable University support and used solely for the purpose of assisting or enhancing the employee's instructional assignment.
-Examples include case studies, textbooks, laboratory manuals and class notes produced in connection with regular scheduled courses of instruction, regardless of the modality. (c) Instructional material developed or substantially revised for an Online Course without University Support and without the use of UCF online instructional design services shall be the property of the creating employee(s) and is hereby assigned to the creating employee(s) by the University, subject to the retained rights set forth in Section 18.3(b)(1)(d)(i) through (d)(iii)). - (d) Instructional material developed or substantially revised for an Online Course with the use of UCF online instructional design services shall be the property of the creating employee(s) and is hereby assigned to the creating employee(s) by the University, subject to a retained right by the University to continued internal use of the Online Course, including the instructional material, for instructional purposes, and subject to the retained rights set forth in Section 18.3(b)(1)(d)(i) through (d)(iii).
-Unless employee agrees otherwise in writing as long as they are employed by the University, such employee shall have the exclusive right to revise the Online Course, provided that the University shall not be obligated to provide further resources for such revisions unless they are requested by the University or agreed upon jointly by the University and the employee. - (i) If an employee who develops or substantially revises an Online Course ceases to be employed by the University, the University shall possess and expressly retains the right to continued internal use of such Online Course, including the right to revise, reproduce, or make derivative works, of the instructional materials for instructional purposes for no more than the five (5) full academic years following the employee's separation from the University.
-The owner (creator) may continue to make personal and professional use of the instructional material, at no cost to and with no obligation by the University after termination of their employment, subject to any third-party obligations.
+As used in this Section, the term "Independent Creative Efforts" means that: - (1) the ideas came from the employee; - (2) the Work was made without the use of University Support; and - (3) the University is not responsible for any opinions expressed in the Work. - (b) University-Supported Efforts.
+A Work not made in the course of Independent Creative Efforts is the property of the University and is hereby assigned to the University by the employee(s), and the creating employee(s) shall share in any licensing or assignment proceeds therefrom. - (1) Notwithstanding the above, - (a) the University shall not assert ownership rights to Works for which the intended purpose is to disseminate the results of academic research, scholarly study, and/or creative efforts ("Scholarly Works"). - (b) the University shall not assert ownership rights to Works developed without appreciable University Support and used solely for the purpose of assisting or enhancing the employee's instructional assignment.
+Examples include case studies, textbooks, laboratory manuals and class notes produced in connection with regular scheduled courses of instruction, regardless of the modality.
+The Works described above, in 18.3(b)(1)(b-d), collectively, "Instructional Material") - (c) Instructional material developed or substantially revised for an Online Course without University Support and without the use of UCF online instructional design services shall be the property of the creating employee(s) and